 A risk-management approach to corruption prevention in the health sector

-Predominant approaches to corruption have tended to focus on generic, and by and large technical governance reforms rather than explicit anti-corruption measures, or have otherwise been characterized by an overemphasis on legalistic responses and law enforcement efforts.
-Recognizing the added value of risk management for corruption prevention, and the need for tools adapted to sector specific contexts and challenges, UNDP in the Arab States has defined new methodologies base on its experiences in operationalizing a corruption prevention agenda.
+Mainstream approaches to corruption have tended to focus on generic, and generally technical governance reforms rather than explicit anti-corruption measures or have otherwise been characterized by an overemphasis on legalistic responses and law enforcement efforts.
+Recognizing the added value of risk management for corruption prevention, and the need for tools adapted to sector specific contexts and challenges, UNDP in the Arab States has defined new methodologies based on its experiences in operationalizing a corruption prevention agenda.